-According to Boston Consulting Group, there are over 200 million smartphone users in China with 60% accessing the Internet via their mobile phones.
+There are over 812.6 million mobile internet users in China with 95% accessing the Internet via their mobile phones.
 As Chinese consumers are mobile-savvy, their preference for conducting online purchases has shifted to mobile as well, such as comparing prices, looking for product reviews, and seeking additional information while in a physical store.
 Due to this, Chinese shoppers are groomed to find products on mobile that on any other medium.

 Short-form Video Marketing

 Video content is very relevant to the Chinese market, but with certain specifications.
-For 2019, short-form videos are predicted to become the second most preferred content marketing format in China, with consumers watching an average of 128 videos per day.
+For 2020, short-form videos are predicted to become the second most preferred content marketing format in China, with consumers watching an average of 128 videos per day.
 As such, many apps and short-video platforms are on the rise.
-The most popular one called Douyin, or TikTok in the international scene, with a 500-million user base.
-As of January 2019, Douyin users spend an average of 52 minutes per day on the app.
-In 2017, WeChat also launched its “TimeCapsule” function as a strategy to ride onto the short-video platform trend.
+The most popular one is called Douyin, or TikTok in the international scene, with a 400-million user base.
+As of March 2019, Douyin users open the app 8 times a day and spend an average of 46 minutes per day on the app.
+In 2020, WeChat also added its “share” and “add as favorite” function as a strategy to ride onto the short-video platform trend.

 Short-video content must be both relevant and engaging to successfully capture the audience’s attention, a feat that is becoming more challenging with their decreasing attention span.
 Marketers are using the platform for many promotional materials such as promoting brand culture, product launching announcements, product reviews, and many more.
 For instance, videos may show a behind-the-scenes look on a special event to reel the audience’s curiosity and gain enough interest to make them wait for the next promotion.
 But aside from promotion, short videos are also popularly used in China for PR crisis management, improving customer relationships, and market research, to name a few.